Toro Submarino: Service

 The submarine was brought to Callao under the utmost secrecy, hidden in the transport Limeña.
 In July 1880, Toro Submarino made its first official submersion in presence of the Peruvian Minister of War and Marine Manuel de Mendiburu.
 During these maneuvers, the submarine remained submerged for 30 minutes without suffering any drawback, proving that it could be used as a reliable weapons platform; the Minister was very impressed.
 His report to the government about the capabilities of the submarine was favorable, and a decision was made to use it against Chilean warships.

-The Peruvian Government appoints a board of mariners and engineers to study improvements to the invention and allocates a fund of S/.
+The Peruvian Government appointed a board of mariners and engineers to study improvements to the invention and allocated a fund of S/.
 10,000 for the construction of another improved submersible, larger and with superior design characteristics, intending to eliminate the 2 air tubes, using compressed air for the crew to breathe while immersed and eliminating one of the turrets.
 Thus, an empty keel was added to the hull design in the bow along with an Otto gasoline engine in the stern to give it greater forward speed and greater surface range.
 The construction of the new submarine was advanced in the Factory of Juan V. Juliá.

 However, the adverse development of the war for Peru and the imminent beginning of the Blockade of Callao in 1880, made the Marina de Guerra del Perú order its use and will prepare the "Toro Submarine".
 The improvement works were carried out in the :es: Factoría Naval de Bellavista, the 2 turrets were replaced by only a central one, the ventilation tubes were removed, a small steam engine was adapted to the stern and the torpedoes type Lay or up to 04 naval mines of 10 pounds of dynamite each and time controller that adhered to the cases of an enemy ship.
 Its main objective would be to advance at night and attack of the enemy ironclad frigates (Almirante Cochrane or Blanco Encalada), that prowled the bay of Callao.